Column Definition - Avoid Mistakes Early in SQL

 UNIQUE constraint

-constraint is applied, every new row is checked to ensure that the value in the column doesn’t already exist in the table.
+When the UNIQUE constraint is applied, every new row is checked to ensure that the value in the column doesn’t already exist in the table.

-you must ensure that the value remains unique with every new row.
+If you use DEFAULT + UNIQUE, you must ensure that the value remains unique with every new row.

-In this case, only one department can have the name 'General'
+In this case, only one department can have the name 'General'.

-constraint across multiple columns to enforce unique combinations of values:
+You can define a UNIQUE constraint across multiple columns to enforce unique combinations of values:

 This ensures that an employee cannot be assigned to the same project more than once.